-Robert: I was born and raised in New Orleans.
-Uptown, from the St. Thomas projects.
+Robert: I was raised in New Orleans, Uptown, from the St. Thomas projects.
 I got taken away from my mother when I was born because she was addicted to freebase cocaine [crack].
 I stayed with my grandma until I was three years old when they gave me back to my mom.

 My parents were alcoholics so they would always stroll me down onto Bourbon Street.
 So, at about five, six, seven years old I start seeing how everyone was hustling and making money down there.
 By the time I was 12 a lot of my friends had started selling drugs, weed and shit like that.
 I was like, “man I can make money too.
 Fuck school.
 I’m smart”

 At 13 years old, I jumped off the porch and ditched school.
 I started selling crack at this place called the roundup down in the French Quarter.
 Truancy officer came and got me one time.
 I’m playing the video poker machine at 13 in a bar *laughing*.
 I had to spend like three months in the juvenile.